 top of page

-18 ct gold nib model - for the French market
+18 carat gold nib model - for the French market

 In the French market, only nibs made of 18 carat gold or more were referred as "gold nib" (Pelikan-collectibles)⁽¹⁾.
-Not an exception, Pelikan fountain pens were equipped with 18 ct gold nib for the French market.
+So, Pelikan fountain pens were equipped with 18 carat gold nib for the French market.
+As the brand name, the French form Pelican (originally Pélican) were often used on the pen.
 Here are some models with 18 ct gold nib (model 100, 100N, and 400).
-Some nibs have imprints "Angleterre" or "England"⁽²⁾.
+Some nibs had imprints "Angleterre" or "England", while other nibs imprints "GERMANANY".
 Interestingly, as far as I confirmed, all nibs lack millesimal fineness (e.g. 750), different from 14 carat nib of the same time.
-Some pens have "Pelican" imprint on the cap top in line with 18 carat gold nibs (see "Pelican" model).
+Some pens have "Pelican" imprint on the cap top (see "Pelican" model).

 Note;⁽¹⁾Many sources mention it, but I was not able to track down its primary (original) sources.
-Why 18 carat gold or more?
+Why 18 carat gold or more in France?
 Was that regulated by law, decree, or commercial practice?
 How long was it in effect?
-Why the French market?

 Pelikan 100 (ca.1937)